Cervical Spine Syndrome: Symptoms, Causes and Routine

 Stress, anxiety, depression and catastrophizing play a significant role in the chronification of cervical spine complaints.
 The biopsychosocial model is now the standard in pain medicine.

-The diagnosis of cervical spine syndrome is based on:
+The assessment of cervical spine syndrome is based on:

 Clinical examination